Deep Neural Network Approximation Theory: Setup and basic ReLU calculus

-\begin{remark} Note that for a given function $f: \R^{N_0} \to \R^{N_L}$, which can be expressed according to \eqref{eq:NNdef}, the underlying affine transformations $W_\ell$ are highly non-unique in general~\cite{Fefferman94,NIPS2019_Degenerate}.
+\begin{remark} Note that for a given function $f: \R^{N_0} \to \R^{N_L}$, which can be expressed according to \eqref{eq:NNdef}, the underlying affine transformations $W_\ell$ are highly nonunique in general~\cite{Fefferman94,NIPS2019_Degenerate}.
 The question of uniqueness in this context is of independent interest and was addressed recently in \cite{Vlacic-Boel19,Vlacic-Boel20}.
-Throughout, whenever we talk about a given ReLU network $\Phi$, we will either explicitly or implicitly associate $\Phi$ with a set of affine transformations $W_\ell$.
+Whenever we talk about a given ReLU network $\Phi$, we will either explicitly or implicitly associate $\Phi$ with a given set of affine {transformations $W_\ell$}.

 $N_0$ is the \emph{dimension of the input layer} indexed as the $0$-th layer, $N_1, \ldots, N_{L-1}$ are the \emph{dimensions of the $L-1$ hidden layers}, and $N_L$ is the \emph{dimension of the output layer}.
 Our definition of depth $\L(\Phi)$ counts the number of affine transformations involved in the representation (\ref{eq:NNdef}).
 Single-hidden-layer neural networks hence have depth $2$ in this terminology.
 Finally, we consider standard affine transformations as neural networks of depth $1$ for technical purposes.